Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Bodies have often been exhumed — dug up from the ground — for all kinds of reasons.
 Sometimes, it’s to change their final resting places; other times it’s to get DNA to establish a familial connection to actual or supposed relatives.

-Bodies are also exhumed to uncover historical mysteries and to solve murder cases, as seen on Oxygen’s new series “Exhumed,” executive produced by Kelly Ripa and Mark Consuelos and premiering Sunday, Jan.
-17 at 7/6c on Oxygen.
+Bodies are also exhumed to uncover historical mysteries and to solve murder cases, as seen on series “Exhumed,” executive produced by Kelly Ripa and Mark Consuelos and returning to Oxygen on Sunday, May 8 at 7/6c.
 On the show, killers are caught and crimes are ultimately solved thanks to an exhumation.
 After all, bones hold all sorts of stories and secrets.

 And while exhumations are a rarity, even some of history’s most famous figures have been subject to the process and removed from their graves.
 Here’s why: